GDR-learners: Orthogonal Learning of Generative Models for Potential Outcomes: Experiments

-\textbf{Results.} Results are in Table~\ref{tab:res-hc-mnist}.
+\textbf{HC-MNIST dataset.} To showcase our \GDRlearners on the high-dimensional data, we used the HC-MNIST dataset with $d_y = 1, d_x = 784 + 1, n = 70,000$ \citep{jesson2021quantifying} (= high-dimensional confounders setting).
+Here, the ground-truth \CDPOs are also available as the conditional normal distributions. \textbf{Results.} Results are in Table~\ref{tab:res-hc-mnist}.
 Here, our \GDRlearners consistently outperform other learners for the majority of the generative models and treatment arms.
 This supports the effectiveness of our \GDRlearners even in the high-dimensional confounding setting.